nginx-clojure/nginx-clojure/README.md

        }
 ```

-You should set your  JAR files to class path, see [2.1 JVM path & class path](#2.1 JVM path & class path) .
+You should set your  JAR files to class path, see [2.1 JVM Path , Class Path & Other JVM Options](#21-jvm-path--class-path--other-jvm-options) .

 2.4 Chose  Coroutine based Socket Or Asynchronous Socket Or Thread Pool for slow I/O operations
 -----------------